 What´s in it for YOU or your company?

-- GET AN EARLY PREVIEW OF THE RESULTS: As project contributor, you will get access to the results of the aggregated analyses before they are made public.
+- GET AN EARLY PREVIEW OF THE RESULTS: As project contributor, you will get access to the results of the analyses before they are made public.

-- IMPROVE YOUR OVERALL DATA MANAGEMENT PROCESS: We can provide hands-on training to FAIRification of data for SME and academia – a process that is now increasingly becoming a pre-requisite imposed by funding agencies for grant application.
+- IMPROVE YOUR OVERALL DATA MANAGEMENT PROCESS: We can provide hands-on training on FAIRification of data for SME and academia – a process that is now increasingly becoming a pre-requisite imposed by funding agencies for grant application.